 Does the UF College of Pharmacy have scholarships?

 How many students apply to the Pharm.D. program?
-How many are accepted?
+How many students are accepted each year?

 We receive between 550-650 complete applications each year.
 We accept approximately 240 students each year: 130 to Gainesville, 40 to Jacksonville and 70 to the Orlando Campus.

 Where is the University of Florida College of Pharmacy located?